Vietnam.vn - Nền tảng quảng bá Việt Nam

 World - Cambodia completes power transfer with new Prime Minister Hun Manet

-Mr. Hun Sen registers at the registration desk before attending a session at the National Assembly Hall in Phnom Penh, Cambodia, August 22, 2023.
+Mr. Hun Sen registers at the registration desk before attending a session at the National Assembly hall in Phnom Penh, Cambodia, August 22, 2023.
 Photo: ABC News

 In parallel, he gradually rose through the ranks of the Royal Cambodian Armed Forces.
 Before being appointed as the country's new Prime Minister, he was a four-star General serving as Army Commander and Deputy Commander-in-Chief of the Royal Cambodian Army.

-There is little to reveal about Mr Hun Manet’s vision for Cambodia, a country of 16 million people, few of whom have ever lived under the leadership of a leader other than Mr Hun Sen.
+There is little to reveal Mr Hun Manet’s vision for Cambodia, a country of 16 million people, few of whom have ever lived under the leadership of a leader other than Mr Hun Sen.

 Mr Hun Sen, Cambodia's leader since 1985, has pledged to stay involved in politics in other roles for at least another decade .